DBJDBJ/valstat_csharp/readme.md

 // not mandatory for valstat protocol implementation enum valstat_state { OK, ERROR, INFO, EMPTY }
 ```
-There is no valstat type, structure, class or record required.
-Valstat structure is C# tuple as function return type.
+There is no special valstat C# type, structure, class or record required.
+"Valstat protocol structure" is C# tuple as function return type.
 Following is an example of valstat enabled C# method.
 Note: C# has no free standing functions, just methods, functions inside a class.
 ```c#
 class example {
 // returning a tuple made of two nullable instances of PRINT and string type.